thorntonrose/Robby/README.md

 To run: `python robby.py`

 To chat: Login to mstv.slack.com and send direct messages to @robby.
 For a list of commands, say anything.

+## Logging

+Robby logs to robby.log in the current directory.
+Logging is configured via logging.ini.

 ## See Also